mechawolf-wd/flow/README.md

 1. Add support for SCSS to enhance styling capabilities.
 2. Introduce TypeScript support for improved development experience and type safety.
 3. Implement the `f-model=""` directive for two-way data binding.
+4. Fix computeds running only if they are returned and gotten from the useStore().
+5. Introduce recursive compnents.

 ## Implemented Features